sjoerdly/blog/_posts/2018-06-29-difference-between-forecast-sprint-backlog-scrum.md

 <blockquote>The Sprint Backlog is a forecast by the Development Team about what functionality will be in the next Increment and the work needed to deliver that functionality into a "Done" Increment.</blockquote>
 This does not clarify a lot regarding the relation of the Sprint Backlog and the Forecast.
 At least it did not for me, until now.

+<strong>The moment of insight; reading the Scrum.org Glossary</strong>

 So what happened?
 Today I was reading <a href="https://www.scrum.org/resources/scrum-glossary">the Scrum Glossary</a> and through its descriptions the distinction finally clicked.
 The Forecast (emphasis mine):
 <blockquote><strong>Forecast (of functionality):</strong> the <em>selection of items</em> from the Product Backlog a Development Team deems feasible for implementation in a Sprint.</blockquote>
 And the Sprint Backlog (emphasis mine):
 <blockquote><strong>Sprint Backlog:</strong> an overview of the development work to realize a Sprint’s goal, typically a <em>forecast of functionality</em> and <em>the work needed to deliver</em> that functionality.
 Managed by the Development Team.</blockquote>
 So here we have it.
-The Forecast is part of the Sprint Backlog.
-The Sprint Backlog consists of the Forecast (of functionality) <em>plus the work needed to deliver that functionality</em>.
-The Forecast is made transparent through the Product Backlog Items selected during Sprint Planning by the Development Team.
+The forecast is part of the Sprint Backlog.
+The Sprint Backlog consists of the forecast (of functionality) <em>plus the work needed to deliver that functionality</em>.
+The forecast is made transparent through the Product Backlog Items selected during Sprint Planning by the Development Team.
 The Sprint Backlog expands this by additionally making transparent the work that is expected to turn these PBI's into a 'Done' Increment (releasable &amp; usable).

+<strong>A practical application using the difference between forecast &amp; Sprint Goal</strong>

-As an added bonus, we could use the Forecast explicitly as a summary of the complete set of functionality that is believed to fulfill or reach the Sprint Goal.
-This means we have a Sprint Goal, plus a Forecast summary to describe the <em>what</em> and <em>how</em> of the current Sprint.
-The Sprint Backlog then describes the plan and details the changes to the Increment that are thought to be needed to <em>reach the Sprint Goal</em> and <em>realize the Forecast</em>.
+As an added bonus, we could use the <em>forecast</em> explicitly as a summary of the complete set of functionality that is believed to fulfill or reach the Sprint Goal.
+This means we have a <em>Sprint Goal</em>, plus a <em>forecast summary</em> to describe the <em>what</em> and <em>how</em> of the current Sprint.
+The <em>Sprint Backlog</em> then describes the plan and details the changes to the Increment that are thought to be needed to <em>reach the Sprint Goal</em> and <em>realize the forecast</em>.

 An example:
 <ul>